 In one particular case, the client wanted to impose a penalty based on the % error in the quantity estimate, agreeing to pay 100% fees only if the quantities were 100% accurate.
 Needless to say, we had two choices, either to factor a few % of lost fees in our quote or to opt-out of the bid!
 We don’t know how the client was to get hold of 100% accurate quantities to assess the final amount payable to us!

 Is it really worthwhile to demand 100% accuracy in Quantities?

 Before we explore whether quantities can be provided with 100% accuracy, let us examine if this expectation is justified?
 Quantities are used for any one of the following purposes;

-Similarly, estimation of quantity of materials depend on factors such as technical specifications, wastage, rolling margin, concrete mix proportions, design changes etc. These factors may cause a variation ranging from 5% to 20%.
+Similarly, estimation of the quantity of materials depends on factors such as technical specifications, wastage, rolling margin, concrete mix proportions, design changes etc. These factors may cause a variation ranging from 5% to 20%.

 If factors other than the quantities cause such a large variation, there is really no justification in demanding an unreasonably high level of accuracy in Quantity estimation.
 I am reminded of a very witty statement “there is no point in using a Vernier to measure the dimension if you are going to use chalk to mark the piece of wood and use an axe to chop it to the required size”.
 How apt!!!